The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 “The thing that makes us unique from an entertainment side, we actually have two different types of entertainment that go on at the festival.
 One is our stage and lane entertainers.
 And these are primarily very specific shows that take place throughout the festival — we have 20 different stages that all this takes place on.
 The other part of that is we have a 95-member performing company that is a part of Scarborough and they’re the ones who make up the villagers and our royal court,” Helaine says.

-Another popular attraction at Scarborough Renaissance Festival is the Birds of Prey exhibit conducted by Last Chance Forever Birds of Prey Conservancy.
+Among the must-see attractions at Scarborough Renaissance Festival is the Birds of Prey exhibit conducted by Last Chance Forever Birds of Prey Conservancy.
 During the show, the fair’s royal falconer interacts with a variety of birds of prey and presents a conservation message about the need to protect hawks, owls, vultures and eagles from loss of habitat and other threats.

 A man holding a bird of prey at Scarborough Fare in Waxahachie, Texas